 By directly integrating support for Google Assistant, Bose’s QuietComfort 35 II took an already great pair of headphones and made them even more useful, earning spots on both our list of the best wireless headphones and our list of the best noise-canceling headphones in the process.
 Now they’ve gotten even better thanks to a recent firmware update that brings support for Amazon’s Alexa voice assistant.

 If you don’t already own the headphones, Alexa will be integrated right out of the box, which will now have an Alexa logo on it letting customers know about the new feature.
 If you do already own the headphones, you’ll need to update your firmware, which can be done using the Bose connect app.
-You can also connect the headphones to your computer via USB and head to the Bose firmware update site.
+You can also connect the

 Support for Amazon Alexa isn’t the only benefit the firmware update brings.
 A number of bugs have been fixed, including a security-related update that could let Android phones connect to Bluetooth without the user initiating the connection.
 Other fixed issues include better stability for Bose multi-point, which lets the headphones connect to two different devices simultaneously, and an issue that would cause voice prompts to play multiple times.
 For a full list of fixed issues, see the announcement on the Bose community site.